Sponsor this Game! And receive Exclusive, Lifetime

 Lunch Schedule

 also 3 stations: Station 1 Eat Lunch.
 Station 2 Lunch recess, Station 3 Mystery activity ( has included miniature sculptures, movie, slide shows etc.).
 Anyway, classes will rotate through the lunch schedule.
 In the meantime, I now have time to take down the morning events and set-up the afternoon events.
-The afternoon is very similar to the morning.
+The afternoon is very similar to the morning. (directions for all games can be found at the bottom of this page.)

 Station 2 - Target Toss and Fireman's relay